discourse/message_bus/README.md

   # block called in a background thread when message is received
 end

+# subscribe to channel and receive the entire backlog
+MessageBus.subscribe "/channel", 0 do |msg|
+  # block called in a background thread when message is received
+end

+# subscribe to channel and receive the backlog starting at message 6
+MessageBus.subscribe "/channel", 5 do |msg|
+  # block called in a background thread when message is received
+end

 MessageBus.backlog "/channel", id
 # returns all messages after the id